case studies

 Do the Students have prior knowledge of Coding?

-What are the main skills you expect students to learn throughout the Live Coding sessions?
+What are the main skills you expect students to learn?

 How are you assessing your students?